PARTIZIP II: How the past participle is formed and used in German

 Examples of Partizip II of verbs with the suffix -ieren

-8. How to form the Partizip II of german modal verbs (Modalverben)
+8. Partizip II formation for modal verbs (Modalverben)

 The Partizip II of modal verbs somewhat behaves like that of mixed verbs.
 In addition to the participial prefix ge-, the verb-ending –en is replaced with a –t while the stem umlaut vowel is converted to the normal vowel where necessary (e.g ö to o etc).
 The stem-ending remains the same except for mögen where –g– changes to –ch-.
 See examples below.